Aylesbury Therapy for kids – Bringing confidence to children

 Kindness helps others, brings us together and boosts wellbeing.

 Kindness helps others, brings us together and boosts wellbeing.
 So let's use our kindness superpowers to spread some joy this December.
-Print this out and stick on the fridge [...]
+Print this out and stick on the fridge door, [...]

 When Saying ‘No’ Leads to Meltdowns

 When Saying ‘No’ Leads to Meltdowns: How One Aylesbury Family Found Calm Again When a child’s anger turns into full-blown meltdowns, the whole family starts living on edge.
-For [...]
+For many [...]

 Why Building Rapport Is the First Step

-Why Building Rapport Is the First Step to Easing Separation Anxiety in Aylesbury Children Most parents in Aylesbury who come to me for support with their child’s separation anxiety [...]
+Why Building Rapport Is the First Step to Easing Separation Anxiety in Aylesbury Children Most parents in Aylesbury who come to me for support with their child’s separation anxiety tell [...]

 This is probably the question I get asked most often – by clients, at dinner parties, by friends and family!
 I have stolen the words of Gemma Bailey (NLP4kids) here…’Neuro relates to the brain – so your thought processes and internal focus.
 ‘Linguistic’ refers to your language which could be your communication with others or your self-talk within.
 ‘Programming’ is about the patterns of behaviour that you consistently follow such as good and bad habits.